 Outside of the office, Jon enjoys playing several sports and cheering for the New England professional teams.
 He and his wife, Nikki, have been married for three years.
 They are active in their church’s “young marrieds” ministry and volunteer actively, recently focusing on visiting the physically disabled.

 Steve is one of the most experienced attorneys in the net lease industry.
-He studied at Cornell Law School, and, early in his career, was drawn to corporate finance, pursuing leveraged lease financings for equipment, and representing lessees and equity investors while an associate at the Milbank, Tweed, Hadley & McCloy law firm.
+He graduated from Cornell Law School, and, early in his career, was drawn to corporate finance.
+He represented lessees and equity investors in ship, airplane and other leveraged lease equipment financings, while an attorney at the Milbank, Tweed, Hadley & McCloy law firm.
 This led to his employment with the pioneering sale leaseback syndicator, Integrated Resources, where he transitioned to originating and closing net lease real estate acquisitions.
-After a large net lease real estate portfolio was spun-off, Steve managed this portfolio for the publicly-traded and NYSE-listed firm, American Real Estate Partners, his responsibilities including negotiating leases, debt restructurings and re-financings.
+After a large net lease real estate portfolio was spun-off, Steve managed this portfolio for the publicly-traded, NYSE-listed firm, American Real Estate Partners.
+His responsibilities included negotiating leases, debt restructurings and re-financings.
 Immediately prior to joining Net Lease Capital, Steve worked for U.S. Realty Advisors, a registered investment advisor, buying net leased properties for public pension funds and other institutional clients.

-About two decades ago, Steve took up cycling for charity.
-Now an avid cyclist, he still meets the same posse each morning at a local firehouse for a ride before work.
+About two decades ago, Steve took up bicycling.
+Avid, he still meets his peloton each morning at a local firehouse for a ride before work.
 “Having a red bike is really your best chance to be a kid again.”
-Steve is a husband of 39 years and the father of two adult children, both living and working in New York City.
+Married for over 40 years, Steve has two adult children and a grandson living in New York City.

-Dean has been with the firm since 2014, and is focused on 1031 strategies using net lease properties.
+Since 2014, Dean has focused on 1031 strategies using net lease properties.
 He helps clients to evaluate net lease assets for tax and investment purposes with a primary focus on the zero cash flow sector.

 Dean comes from a sales background.
 Prior to coming to Net Lease Capital, he worked for a retail e-commerce business specialized in sports equipment, where he was personally involved in all aspects of the day-to-day operations, including buying, building and maintaining relationships with vendors and sales reps, price negotiations, logistics, managing inventory and customer service.